coreos/etcd-operator/README.md

 pod "etcd-cluster-0003" deleted
 ```

 Now quorum is lost.
-The etcd controller will start ti recover the cluster by:
+The etcd controller will start to recover the cluster by:
 - create a new seed member to recover from the backup
 - add enough members into the seed cluster